pangeo-fish/pangeo-fish/docs/format.md

 All floating point (or fixed-point) values must use `.` as a decimal separator.

-All time values must be given in ISO8601 format (`YYYY-MM-DDTHH:MM:SS±ZZZZ` or `YYYY-MM-DDTHH:MM:SS`).
+All time values must be given in ISO8601 format (`YYYY-MM-DDTHH:MM:SS±ZZZZ`, `YYYY-MM-DDTHH:MM:SSZ` or `YYYY-MM-DDTHH:MM:SS`).
 However, time zone-naive datetime data (i.e. without timezone information) will be assumed to be UTC.

 Strings containing `,` or `\n` must be wrapped in double quotes (`""`).